 I grabbed your attention, I hope!
-The other day I was watching a video by the wonderful Miss Cassey Ho of Blogilates, called The Perfect Body.
+The other day I was watching a video by the fantastic Miss Cassey Ho of Blogilates, called The Perfect Body.

-The thing is, I’ve heard those thing kinds of things being said about me too.
+The thing is, I’ve heard that sort of stuff being said about me too.

 “You’re a trainer?
-You don’t really look like one.”
+You don’t look like one.”

 “She isn’t even fit.”